jamiejennings/rosie-pattern-language/README.md

 semantics are stable, as is the (relatively new) API.
 The current release is labeled "v0.99x" where x begins with "a" and will be advanced as bugs are fixed.

+## How you can help

+### Calling Rosie from Go, Python, node.js, Ruby, Java, or ...?

+Rosie is available as a [C library](ffi/librosie) that is callable from these languages.
+There are [sample programs](ffi/samples) that demonstrate it, and these could be improved by turning them into proper libraries, one for each target language.

+If you're a Python hacker, we could use your help turning our sample `librosie` client into a Python module.
+Same for the other languages.

+And since `librosie` is built on `libffi`, it's pretty easy to access Rosie from other languages.
+This is another great area to make a contribution to the project.

+### Write new patterns!

+We are happy to add more patterns to the initial library we've started in the [rpl directory](rpl), whether they build on what we have or are entirely new.

 ## Docs

 Rosie documentation: